 Flood safety and public health

-- advice for those affected by floods
+Their range of advice for those affected by flooding includes:

 - how to clean up your home safely